Team Lead Vs Manager

 A manager is a person who is responsible for overseeing the work of multiple teams and departments within an organization.
 They are responsible for setting goals and objectives for their teams and for ensuring that those goals get met.

 Managers are also responsible for creating and implementing policies and procedures and making decisions that affect the organization’s overall direction.
-They also play a role in budgeting, allocation, and strategic planning.
+They also play a role in budgeting, resource allocation, and strategic planning.

 In addition to managing the work of their teams, managers also have to be good communicators, leaders, and decision-makers.